Signal reconstruction from the magnitude of subspace components: Introduction

 \section{Introduction}

-Frames have become a powerful tool in signal processing that can offer more flexibility than orthogonal bases, cf.~\cite{Kovavcevic:2007fk}.
-Many signal processing problems in engineering such as X-ray crystallography and diffraction imaging require signal reconstruction from the magnitude of its frame coefficients, cf.~\cite{Balan:2006fk,Candes:2011fk} and references therein.
-Classical reconstruction algorithms are based on iterated projection schemes \cite{Fienup:1982vn,Gerchberg:1972kx}, see also \cite{Bauschke:2002ys}.
-By making additional assumptions on the underlying frame, exact solutions are presented in \cite{Balan:2009fk,Balan:2006fk}, see \cite{J.M.Renes:2004aa,Scott:2006aa} for relations to quantum measurements.
-Lower bounds on the number of required measurements are discussed in \cite{Balan:2006fk}.
-Recently, reconstruction from frame coefficients without phase has been numerically addressed via semidefinite programming, see \cite{Candes:2011fk,Candes:uq} and \cite{Chai:2011fk,Waldspurger:2012uq}.
-For phase retrieval in the continuous setting, see, for instance, \cite{Langemann:2008uq}, but, here, we focus on the discrete finite dimensional setting.
+The phase retrieval problem, which refers to the task of recovering a signal from the absolute values of linear measurements, has received much attention recently: see \cite{Balan:2009fk,Balan:2006fk,Candes:2011fk,Candes:uq,Chai:2011fk,Waldspurger:2012uq} to mention only few.
+We are dealing with a generalization, in which the measurements consist of norms of projections of the signal onto $k$-dimensional subspaces.
+For $k=1$, our setting reduces to the classical phase retrieval problem.

-Frame coefficients can be thought of as projections onto $1$-dimensional subspaces.
-In image reconstruction from averaged diffraction patterns by means of incoherent addition of $k$ wavefields \cite{Elser:2008fk}, the original signal must be recovered from the norms of its $k$-dimensional subspace components.
-Notably, the latter is a common problem in crystal twinning \cite{Drenth:2010fk}.
+Here, we pose the following questions: Under which properties of the subspaces can we reconstruct the original signal from the norms of its $k$-dimensional subspace components by means of a closed formula?
+Also, given that requiring a closed formula for reconstruction is too costly, can we develop strategies to reduce the number of required subspace components, under a numerical reconstruction?
+We shall provide positive xanswers for a deterministic choice and a random choice of subspaces.

-Here, we pose the following questions: Can we reconstruct the original signal from the norms of its $k$-dimensional subspace components by means of a closed formula?
-Also, can we develop strategies to reduce the number of required subspace components?
-We shall provide affirmative answers for a deterministic choice and a random choice of subspaces.
+\textbf{Deterministic setting:} Given $k$-dimensional linear subspaces $\{V_j\}_{j=1}^n$ in $\R^d$, we aim to reconstruct the signal $x\in \R^d$ from $\{\|P_{V_j}(x)\|\}_{j=1}^n$, where $P_{V_j}$ denotes the orthogonal projector onto $V_j$.
+Clearly, $x$ can only be recovered up to its sign.
+In \cite{Cahill:2013fk}, several characterizations of subspaces such that the mapping $\{\pm x\}\mapsto \{\|P_{V_j}(x)\|\}_{j=1}^n$ is injective are given, see also \cite{Bahmanpour:bf}.
+Our aim is to showcase properties of the subspaces that moreover allow for an explicit reconstruction formula.